-The driveshaft is a cylindrical device that links the gearbox and differential.
-Its role is to transfer power from the engine to the tires.
-The driveshaft is a critical component, particularly in rear-wheel drive cars.
-Vehicles ranging from Toyota and Subaru models to more obscure foreign brands almost all have driveshafts.
+The driveshaft is a cylindrical component that connects the gearbox and differential.
+Its purpose is to shuttle power from the engine to the wheels.
+The driveshaft is especially important in rear-wheel-drive cars.
+Vehicles ranging from Toyota and Subaru models to luxury brands all contain a driveshaft.

-A failing driveshaft can affect maneuvering, making it a serious safety liability.
-Bring your car to Jones Automotive Clinic for auto repairs the minute you recognize the signs of a driveshaft failure.
+A failing driveshaft can affect the handling, making driving a safety hazard.
+Bring your vehicle to Jones Automotive Clinic for auto repairs right away if you notice the symptoms of a driveshaft failure.

 Serving Customers in Tacoma, Sumner, Lake Tapps, Auburn, Federal Way, Des Moines, Gig Harbor, University Place, Fircrest and Ruston